siliconprime-hoanguyen/dropin-auto-doc/stream-messages.md

     "alreadyAcceptedStream": {
       "code": "ERROR_STREAM_IS_ON_THE_WAY",
       "status": 400,
-      "message": "This stream is not available anymore" },
+      "message": "This stream was occupied by "
+    },
     "busyDealer": {
       "code": "ERROR_BUSY_DEALER",
       "status": 400,
       "message": "This dealer must stop his/her current stream before accepting a new one" },
+    "offlineDealer": {
+      "code": "ERROR_OFFLINE_DEALER",
+      "status": 400,
+      "message": "This dealer failed to go online for a long time, therefore cannot accept this tream" },
+    "noOnlineDealer": {
+      "code": "ERROR_NO_ONLINE_DEALER",
+      "status": 400,
+      "message": "At least a dealer detected but he/she is not available for streaming" },
     "loginFailed": {
       "code": "ERROR_INVALID_CREDENTIALS",
-      "status": 400,
+      "status": 403,
       "message": "Invalid credentials provided"
     },
     "accountNotExist": {